SonawaneMayur/Algorithms_-_Data_Structures/README.md

 # Algorithms_-_Data_Structures
-All codes developed in Java using Eclipse
+All codes developed in Java and Python3 using Eclipse, Pycharm, Spyder